rtanglao/restaurant-11ty-fun/src/reviews.md

-* dosanko is the best, i liked the ling code, the beer list and the omu rice!
+* dosanko is the best